MicrosoftDocs/sql-docs/docs/dma/dma-assess-sql-data-estate-to-sqldb-commandline.md

 [Data Migration Assistant (DMA)](dma-overview.md) helps assess a SQL Server instance for a specific Azure SQL target, and gauges the readiness of SQL Server databases migrating to Azure SQL.
 Upload DMA assessment results to Azure Migrate hub for a centralized readiness view of the entire data estate.

-This article teaches you to perform assessments at scale using the DMA command-line interface (DMACMD).
+This article teaches you to perform assessments at scale and upload the results to Azure Migrate hub using the DMA command-line interface (DMACMD).
 Alternatively, you can use the [DMA GUI](dma-assess-sql-data-estate-to-sqldb.md) to perform the assessment instead.

 ## Prerequisites